Skip to content

 Yes.
 The town council has a duty to monitor compliance with planning law and to report possible criminal offences to the prosecution service.

-They may commit planning prevarication (Art.
+They may commit planning misconduct in office (Art.
 320 CP) if, knowing of the illegality, they grant a licence or deliberately fail to exercise their inspection duties.

 An official who issues a favourable report on, or grants a licence for, manifestly illegal works commits the offence under Art.
 320 CP, punishable with 6 months to 2 years of imprisonment plus disqualification.